cryptolok/USBlok/README.md

 # USBlok
-badUSB and RubberDucky ultimate mitigation for Linux
+badUSB & RubberDucky & PoisonTap ultimate mitigation for Linux

 This is a simple, minimalistic and ultimate way to deal with USB threats in Linux environment.